FilipusDev/iacarus/README.md

 SSH_HOME_PATH=$HOME/.ssh
 ```

-1. if you need to generate a new key pair:
+1. If you need to generate a new key pair:

 `ssh-keygen -t ed25519 -f ~/.ssh/key-name -C "comment-to-identify-the-key"`